wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.IV.1

 <p class=fip id=p1>
-1.&emsp;The abilities you now possess are only shadows of your real strength.
+1. The abilities you now possess are only shadows of your real strength.
 <sup>2</sup>All of your present functions are divided and open to question and doubt.
 <sup>3</sup>This is because you are not certain how you will use them, and are therefore incapable of knowledge.
 <sup>4</sup>You are also incapable of knowledge because you can still perceive lovelessly.